ikhebgeenaccount/RiotAPIMiner/README.md

 	Sequencer sequencer = new Sequencer(requester, "match", args);

     // Next we create a Fetcher that will fetch our games with a MatchFormatter, which
-	// will put our data in the wanted format, and we specify how many games we want Fetcher fetcher = new Fetcher(sequencer, new MatchFormatter("result.csv"), 15000);
+	// will put our data in the desired format, and we specify how many games we want Fetcher fetcher = new Fetcher(sequencer, new MatchFormatter("result.csv"), 15000);

 	// Then, we run our created Fetcher